aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 #### /cloudformation/chatbot_demo_cfn.yml

-- Resource BedrockGuardrail FiltersConfig sets the strength for each type of content filter.
+- ```FiltersConfig``` in the ```BedrockGuardrail``` resource sets the strength for each type of content filter.
 Additional information on the Bedrock Guardrails filter config is available in the AWS documentation at https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-bedrock-guardrail-contentfilterconfig.html
-- Parameter BedrockGuardrailsBlockMessage sets the message given to the user if Bedrock Guardrails blocks the input or output.
+- Parameter ```BedrockGuardrailsBlockMessage``` sets the message given to the user if Bedrock Guardrails blocks the input or output.

 #### /containers/streamlit/rag_search.cfg

-- MaxLengthRagText – Sets the maximum length of context provided to the Amazon Bedrock foundation model from the document context retrieved through OpenSearch.
+- ```MaxLengthRagText``` – Sets the maximum length of context provided to the Amazon Bedrock foundation model from the document context retrieved through OpenSearch.
 Any context exceeding this length is truncated.
 Since context is sorted in reverse order of relevance score, the least relevant context is most likely to be truncated.

-- FullTextHitScoreThreshold – Defines the percentile cut-off of full text hit scores that will be included in the result.
+- ```FullTextHitScoreThreshold``` – Defines the percentile cut-off of full text hit scores that will be included in the result.
 Any full text results with a relevance score less than this value times the highest result’s relevance score are excluded from the context.

-- UseSummary – If set to True the relevance of all the text in a document from the document summary index is used as part of the overall relevance score for chunks.
+- ```UseSummary``` – If set to True the relevance of all the text in a document from the document summary index is used as part of the overall relevance score for chunks.
 If set to false the document summary index is not used, and only the full text relevance scores are used to determine the relevance of chunks.

-- SummaryWeightOverFullText – Sets the weighting of document summary result vs. full text result relevance scores in calculating the overall relevance score of a particular chunk.
+- ```SummaryWeightOverFullText``` – Sets the weighting of document summary result vs. full text result relevance scores in calculating the overall relevance score of a particular chunk.
 Higher values weight the document summary relevance more.
 Lower values weight the full text summary relevance more.

-- SummaryHitScoreThreshold – Sets the percentage value used as a cut-off for relevance scores retrieved from the OpenSearch document summary index.
+- ```SummaryHitScoreThreshold``` – Sets the percentage value used as a cut-off for relevance scores retrieved from the OpenSearch document summary index.
 Any document summary results with a relevance score less than this value times the highest document summary result’s relevance score are excluded from the context.

-- UseDate - If set to True the age of each document will be used to adjust the relevance of full text hit scores downward as they age until the years_until_no_value age is reached, at which point the relevance score will become zero.
+- ```UseDate``` - If set to True the age of each document will be used to adjust the relevance of full text hit scores downward as they age until the years_until_no_value age is reached, at which point the relevance score will become zero.

-- YearsUntilNoValue - Sets the number of years each document may age until it has no value as described above.
+- ```YearsUntilNoValue``` - Sets the number of years each document may age until it has no value as described above.

-- S3 Key to Weblink Conversion section - These parameters are used for the feature to convert .md file references in search results to corresponding web pages.
+- ```S3 Key to Weblink Conversion``` section - These parameters are used for the feature to convert .md file references in search results to corresponding web pages.
 Refer to the section [Markdown S3 key to weblink reference feature](#Markdown-S3-key-to-weblink-reference-feature) in this document for more information.

-- Text Gen section – These parameters set the configuration for the Amazon Bedrock foundation model used to present answers to the users based on the document context retrieved through OpenSearch.
+- ```Text Gen``` section – These parameters set the configuration for the Amazon Bedrock foundation model used to present answers to the users based on the document context retrieved through OpenSearch.
 Conservative temperature and topP values are set by default to stay close to the original content.
 Additional information on these parameters is available in the AWS documentation at https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-text.html

 #### /containers/lambda_index/index_documents_helper.py

-- text_gen_config – This is used to set the configuration for Titan Text Express as the LLM used to summarize documents used in the document summary index.
+- ```text_gen_config``` – This is used to set the configuration for Titan Text Express as the LLM used to summarize documents used in the document summary index.
 Conservative temperature and topP values are set by default to stay close to the original content.
 Additional information on these parameters is available in the AWS documentation at https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-text.html

 #### /containers/lambda_index/app.py

-- max_file_size – Sets the maximum file size that will be indexed into OpenSearch.
+- ```max_file_size``` – Sets the maximum file size that will be indexed into OpenSearch.
 Use this to filter out documents that are excessively large.
 Higher values may exceed the 15 minute maximum run time for Lambda.

-- Max_summary_length – Sets the maximum document summary size in characters.
+- ```max_summary_length``` – Sets the maximum document summary size in characters.
 Documents are progressively summarized to fit within this limit.
 Smaller values produce more focused summaries.
 Larger values require less time to produce.

 ## Document index status feature

 The indexing status of the documents in the S3 bucket created by the CloudFormation stack can be viewed by selecting "Index status" in the side menu of the web user interface.
 This shows a list of all the documents in the S3 bucket and the number of summary and full text index chunks in OpenSearch.
 If zero chunks are shown then indexing has likely not yet begun for that document.
-By scrolling right the date of each document as recorded in the date index can also be viewed.
+The date of each document as recorded in the date index can also be viewed by scrolling to the right.

 The screenshot below shows an example of the feature.